ItsJustJarvis/DGL104-ProcessPortfolio/README.md

 > **Question:** Last week we looked at debugging methods.
 This week our Avoiding Debugging (MIT OCW 6.005) reading asks us to plan to avoid debugging as much as possible.
 Asserts are a typical defensive programming technique.
 Consider a recent problem you've had in your own code: Where might an assert have helped you find the source of a bug more quickly?
 Are there situations where you might typically use asserts in future programming tasks?
 Summarize your thoughts on your process portfolio.

+Unknowingly I have used asserts many times before in my programming assignments by doing conditional checks to ensure values meet requirements or are not null.
+Recently, I encountered an issue with one of my DGL114 assignments where I needed to ensure a value was not null to avoid a possible null pointer exception.
+This definitely assisted me in debugging my code when I was not getting the results that I expected.
+I definitely plan to continue using asserts in this conditional check form in my future programming tasks.
+They seem particularly useful in ensuring that accessed values fall within an acceptable boundry to avoid exceptions and errors, such as when getting input values from text entry or returned values from alternate methods.

 ---